Estimated reading time: 6 minutes

 I knew how fragile my newfound sobriety really was.
 Forty-five days is not that much sobriety.
 It feels like an eternity, but it’s not.

-It’s still dangerous territory, or at least, it was for me.
+It’s still a dangerous territory, or at least, it was for me.

 I’ll never forget making an amend to my ex-girlfriend’s mother when I got about 6 months sober.